20 Feb Congress Lifts Ban on Pell Grants for Students in Prison

 The Higher Education Act of 1965 mandated greater access to higher education programs and financial assistance for students.
 This Act, signed into law by Lyndon B. Johnson amid Civil Rights protests, was part of an effort to make higher education more equitable and accessible for all Americans.
 The Education Amendment of 1972 created the Pell Grant program.
 It allows undergraduate students with financial need to receive tuition assistance for up to four years.
 Since the Higher Education Act did not prohibit prisoners from receiving aid, they were eligible to apply for Pell Grants.

-Inmates who pursue and receive advanced degrees are less likely to return to prison.
+Prisoners who pursue and receive advanced degrees are less likely to return to prison.
 Allowing them access to higher education helped address systemic racism in the justice system and wealth-based discrimination.
 For two decades, students in prison could use Pell Grants to help fund education while incarcerated.
 In 1992, however, Congress amended the Higher Education Act.
-This excluded inmates serving life sentences without parole or those sentenced to death from receiving federal aid.
-The argument was that higher education for prisoners was meant to address recidivism, which did not apply to these inmates.
+This excluded those serving life sentences without parole or those sentenced to death from receiving federal aid.
+The argument was that higher education for prisoners was meant to address recidivism, which did not apply to these prisoners.

-Advocates Petition to Restore Access to Pell Grants for State and Federal Inmates
+Advocates Petition to Restore Access to Pell Grants for State and Federal Prisoners

 The American Election Eve Poll shows that Americans at both ends of the political spectrum support increased access to Pell Grants for students in state and federal prisons.